jaredmtdev/gather/README2.md

 # together

-Together is a lightweight concurrency library for Go.
+Together is a lightweight channel-based concurrency library for Go.
 It helps you build **worker pools, pipelines, and middleware**.

 ## Quick Example